anjelammcgraw/Evaluation-of-RAG-using-RAGAS/README.md

 # 🤖 Evaluating Advanced Retrieval Methods in Langchain w RAGAS

 In this repo, we'll be evaluating advanced retrieval methods in Langchain with RAGAS.
-This project was done during week 4 of AI Makerspace's AI Engineering Bootcamp Cohort 1 (AIE1).

 ### ⚙️The colab link to the code is found and (will also be included in this repo) [here.](https://colab.research.google.com/drive/1mfVwkG-iSBaIs5A9vX_K-wpRRoPjODYq?usp=sharing)